janderudder/parsecomb/README.md

 - In yet other words, a `Parser` object may be written directly by the programmer - often as a building block.
 But the library offers several primitive parsers, intended to be combined.
 A combination will produce new objects of type `Parser`, capable of more complicated logic.

 - `Parser<T1>` and `Parser<T2>` types do not mix together in a combination.
 An explicit conversion must be used.
 The `ConvertParser` function is such a way of constructing a new parser from one of another type.

+## Notes

+The combinator `OptionalNestedBetween` is a hopefully temporary way of getting around an important limitation of this library: the inability to produce recursive combinations of parsers.

+It makes it possible to parse with the same parser things like `(expression)` and `(expression (expression))`.